heyqbnk/tw-irc/README.md

 ```

 #### UsersRepository
-This repository is used to to do actions connected with users.
+This repository is used to do actions connected with users.
 ##### Constructor
 Constructor accepts single parameter - instance of `Client`.
 Repository will
 use it to send messages via `say`.